evan-007/pair-program/README.md

 add unit tests to client

-Add 'viewing deleted messages' feature to client / API
-- inbox/sent message don't contain trashed messages???
+Check inbox/sent message don't contain trashed messages???

 Add 'editing user profiles' feature to client / API: add $async validations on username/email

+change protractor tests to test for alerts! figure out how to not wait for $timeout

 Fix broken CSS / make design not look like trash